edge-experiments/gitops-source/kubestellar/README.md

-#### Add edge-mc's workspaces to Argo CD as clusters
+#### Add KubeStellar's workspaces to Argo CD as clusters
-This includes the edge-mc Inventory Management Workspace (IMW) and Workload Management Workspace (WMW).
+This includes the KubeStellar's Inventory Management Workspace (IMW) and Workload Management Workspace (WMW).
 The procedure for the two workspaces are similar.
 Let's take WMW as example:

 First, create `kube-system` namespace in the workspace.

 Second, make sure necessary apibindings exist in the workspace.
-For WMW, we need one for Kubernetes and one for edge-mc's edge API.
+For WMW, we need one for Kubernetes and one for KubeStellar's edge API.

 Third, make sure the current context uses WMW, then identify the admin.kubeconfig.